Asingerdev/mexico-dice-game/README.md

 ------------
 Mexico is an elimination-style dice game with unique game mechanics.

-Some versions of Mexico incorporate betting, but in this version one player plays against a computer AI.
-The player is given a set amount of lives and must win a fixed number of rounds against the computer in order to win the game.
-The number of lives the player has and number of rounds they must win can be adjusted to change the difficulty.
+Some versions of Mexico incorporate betting, but in this version one user plays against the computer.
+The player is given a set number of lives and must win a certain number of rounds to win the game.
+The number of lives and the number of rounds can be adjusted in future versions to change the game's difficulty.

 Scoring System
 --------------
 In each round the player and computer roll two dice.
 The game has a unique scoring system that concatenates the numbers from each die to determine the score of the roll.
-For instance, if the player rolls a '5' on the first die, and a '4' on the second die, their score would be 54.
+For instance, if a player rolls a '5' with one die and a '4' with the other, their score from the roll would be 54.
 Similarly, a roll of '2' and '2' would result in a score of 22.

 The highest possible score in the game is '21', also called 'Mexico'.
-The next highest scores are any double numbers, in descending order ('66', '55', '44', '33', '22', '11'), followed by non-double numbers in descending order ('65', '64'...'13', '12').
+The next highest scores are any double numbers in descending order ('66', '55', '44', '33', '22', '11'), followed by non-double numbers in descending order ('65', '64'...'13', '12').

-Although there are thirty-six possible results for any roll of two dice, in Mexico there are ony twenty-one meaningful results.
-As a rule, the higher number from the two die is used as the first number of the combined numbers that determines the score.
+Although there are thirty-six possible results for any roll of two dice, in Mexico there are only twenty-one meaningful results.
+As a rule, the higher number of the two dice is used as the first number of the combined score.
 For instance, a roll of '2' and '1' and a roll of '1' and '2' would both result in a score of 21.

 The full list of possible scores in the game and the number of ways to roll them is below: